vele616/monorepo/packages/company/website/content/blog/how-to-clone-object-in-javascript.md

 If you change the value of the properties of the non-primitive properties of the original object, you will change the value in the clonedObject.

-As you can see in the line `object.animals.bear = '🐻';` we are changing the property of the non-primitive property animals in the original object.
+As you can see in the line `object.animals.bear = '🐻';` we are changing the property of the non-primitive property 'animals' in the original object.
 It changes the `clonedObject.animals.bear` because it was passed by reference.

 <br>